 - Sunflower seed butter

 Nuts make for protein-filled and satisfying snacks.
-Add them whole or chopped to quinoa, salads, oatmeal, and more.
+Add them whole or chopped to quinoa, salads, oatmeal, your granola recipe and more.
 You can blend them for a nut milk.
 Toss nuts with dried fruit, and vegan chocolate chips for trail mix.

 In the United States, in the fall, you can find whole nuts in the produce department.
 These will include nuts in the shell for walnuts, almonds, hazelnuts, filberts, and more.